top of page

 Budapest, and some years later in Berlin.
 Lately I started to write and translate books, but my passion about fashion never faded away.

-Sustainability means to me respect the nature and the work of people.
+Sustainability means to me respect nature and people's work.
 That is why I design upcycled garments.
 I enjoy the working process with this method and play with the diversity of fabrics and colors.
 Coincidence and spontaneity inspires me the most.